williamjohnson492015/pico-8/README.md

 to defeat the knight of darkness that leads the local monsters in conquest.
 Is this a pointless gesture?
 Perhaps.
 But as long as the knight of light draws breath, they'll fight on.
 The light still burns within.

-Menu system: 75% done only Options remains
+Menu system: 75% done only Options remains;
-Map progress: 4% done 1/27 maps
+Map progress: 4% done 1/27 maps;
-Dialogue progress: 1% structure started
+Dialogue progress: 1% structure started;
-Battlesystem progress: 0%
+Battlesystem progress: 0%;
-Cutscene progress: 0%
+Cutscene progress: 0%;
 Character options: 0%